-14K Gold Spot Price Per Gram-What It Is and How It’s Calculated
+14K Gold Spot Price Per Gram: What It Is and How It’s Calculated

 What Is the Gold Spot Price?

 When people say “gold is at $4,325,” they mean one troy ounce of pure gold costs $4,325 USD right now.
-That’s the XAU/USD rate — gold (XAU) priced in US dollars (USD).
+That’s the XAU/USD rate, gold (XAU) priced in US dollars (USD).

-From Spot Price to 14K Per Gram — The Formula
+From Spot Price to 14K Per Gram: The Formula

-Two conversions turn the spot price into a 14K per-gram number:
+Two conversions turn the spot price into a 14K per-gram number.

 At $4,325/oz spot:

-- $4,325 ÷ 31.1035 = $139.05 per gram (24K)
+$4,325 ÷ 31.1035 = $139.05 per gram (24K) $139.05 × 0.5833 = $81.11 per gram (14K spot)

-Spot Price vs Melt Value — Are They the Same?
+Spot Price vs. Melt Value: Are They the Same?

-Spot Price vs Futures Price
+Spot Price vs. Futures Price

 For anyone buying or selling jewelry or scrap gold, the spot price is the relevant number.
-Futures are for institutional traders and hedgers.
-Your 14K chain is priced on spot, not futures.
+Futures are for institutional traders and hedgers; your 14K chain is priced on spot, not futures.

 What Moves the Spot Price Daily

 Gold is the world’s most liquid commodity.
-Four drivers account for most day-to-day movement:
+Four drivers account for most day-to-day movement.

 Frequently Asked Questions